 Each year, kids can get up close and personal with birds at bird banding events.
 Banding these birds helps scientists study their migration patterns.

-If you are an educator and would like to explore ways Mainspring can help your students learn, contact Citizen Science Program Manager Jason Meador.
+If you are an educator and would like to explore ways Mainspring can help your students learn, contact Aquatics Program Manager Jason Meador.